-Students who complete an ADT and transfer to a similar major at a CSU are guaranteed a pathway to finish their
+Students who complete an ADT and transfer to a similar major at a CSU are guaranteed a pathway to finish their baccalaureate degrees in 60 semester or 90 quarter units.
+These degrees require students to meet both of the following requirements:

-- 1. Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - a.
-The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth Requirements. - b.
-A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district and meeting the requirements of an approved transfer model curriculum.
+- Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - a.
+The Intersegmental General Education Transfer Curriculum (IGETC) or the

+California State University General Education-Breadth Requirements.